RoBro92/SmartRV-TankPro/README.md

 SmartRV TankPro is an open-source, ESP32-C3-based tank monitoring module for caravans, RVs, and boats.
 Designed for 12–24 V DC systems, it supports industry-standard resistive level senders (0–190 Ω and 33–240 Ω), offers Wi‑Fi connectivity, and can be paired with an optional companion display.
 Formerly known as the SmartRV Water Tank Module.

+Archived history: Earlier GPL-licensed history will live in an archived repository for provenance.
+Update the link here once the archive is published.

 ## Project status
 - **v3.0 is the current recommended hardware.**
 - **v2.x hardware is now legacy** and retained only for reference in [`/hardware-v2-legacy`](hardware-v2-legacy/).